King to visit Auschwitz on Holocaust Memorial Day

 Charles will join survivors and other dignitaries invited to a service at the site of the former concentration camp in Poland on Monday, also meeting the country’s President Andrzej Duda during his brief visit.

-The Prince of Wales will attend official commemorations in London to mark the anniversary.
+The Prince of Wales will attend official commemorations in London to mark the anniversary, at which the Prime Minister is also expected to speak.

-It comes as the Prime Minister warned a similar atrocity could happen in the future unless society upholds its duty to “make ‘never again’ finally mean what it says”.
+It comes as Sir Keir warned a similar atrocity could happen in the future unless society upholds its duty to “make ‘never again’ finally mean what it says”.

-In a statement on Monday, he paid tribute to the six million Jewish people murdered by the Nazi regime and renewed his commitment to ensure all schools across the country teach students about the genocide.
+In a statement, he paid tribute to the six million Jewish people murdered by the Nazi regime and renewed his commitment to ensure all schools across the country teach students about the genocide.

 “The Holocaust was a collective endeavour by thousands of ordinary people utterly consumed by the hatred of difference,” Sir Keir said.